AllexFrolov/MobileNet_v3-PyTorch/README.md

-# Implemented MobileNet_V3 in PyTorch
+# PyTorch implementation of MobileNet_v3

 My implementation of MobileNetV3 architecture on PyTorch as described in the paper [Searching for MobileNetV3](https://arxiv.org/abs/1905.02244).